jeremyraby/bikeBuyers/README.md

 ### Pivot Tables

 This project included several pivot tables I used to compare multiple variables in the data.
 I am becoming much more comfortable using pivot tables thanks to the work done.

+### Charting

+I used a couple of new charts in this project: stacked bar and stacked column charts.
+Though I still don't really *like* these types of charts, as I find them a bit cluttered, I do see their utility in displaying certain data.